 '''

 Boolean nextResetStates[nStates] =

 if active then

-{if activeState == i then false else activeResetStates[i]

-for i in 1 : nStates}
+{activeState <> i and activeResetStates[i] for i in 1 : nStates}

 else

 previous(nextResetStates)

 '''

 The second reset mechanism is implemented with the selectedReset and nextReset variables.
 If no reset transition is fired, the nextReset is set to false for the next cycle.